romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What action is required from GitHub Support rather than being solvable by an administrator?
+Q: What action is required from GitHub Support rather than being solvable by an administrator?
 <details><summary>Show the answer</summary><p>

 - **Restoring a deleted repository**